-Phone scam claims to raise funds for fire, EMS - The Tribune
+Phone callers claims to raise funds for local fire, EMS - The Tribune

 Lawrence County property owners pay a 2 percent tax to fund EMS.
 Most of the EMS service is funded by billing patients for services provided.

+Firefighters and EMS fund is a political non-profit group based in Arlington, Virginia.
+Contributions are not tax deductible.

-Yates put the message out on social media and is asking people to share the information about the scam with family and friends, especially the elderly who are more likely to fall for the scam.
+Yates put the message out on social media, under the header of “scam alert,” and is asking people to share the information with family and friends, especially the elderly.

 “These scammers regularly use such means to confuse the elderly community who may think they are making a responsible charitable donation when in reality they are being taken advantage of by criminals,” Yates said.
 “If you are contacted by such a person who has the audacity to misrepresent themselves in such a way, please contact the Lawrence County Sheriff’s Department and report this activity.”